-A recent study analyzed national crime rate statistics from the years 1997-2005 in order to determine whether sex offenders are indeed exploiting this holiday .1 Specifically, the researchers looked at various forms of rape and sexual assault across each of these years that (1) affected victims ages 12 and younger and (2) involved a perpetrator who did not have a previous family relationship with the victim, given that the primary concern with Halloween-related sex offenses is that they will be committed by strangers.
+A recent study analyzed national crime rate statistics from the years 1997-2005 in order to determine whether sex offenders are indeed exploiting this holiday .
+Specifically, the researchers looked at various forms of rape and sexual assault across each of these years that (1) affected victims ages 12 and younger and (2) involved a perpetrator who did not have a previous family relationship with the victim, given that the primary concern with Halloween-related sex offenses is that they will be committed by strangers.
 Halloween was defined as a three-day period, which included Halloween day itself and the two preceding days.
-This was done because trick-or-treating is often scheduled on other days depending upon which day the holiday falls in a given year.
+This was done because trick-or-treating is often scheduled before the holiday itself, depending upon which day of the week Halloween falls in a given year.

-Results indicated that there was no significant increase in sex offenses on Halloween or the days leading up to it.
+The study revealed that there was no significant increase in sex offenses on Halloween or the days leading up to it.
 Thus was true for each of the 9 years that the data spanned.
-The nature of the actual sex crimes committed on Halloween was no different from average either.
+The nature of the sex crimes committed on Halloween was no different from average either.

-In short, as with Halloween sadism, the oft cited risk of increased sex crimes on this holiday appears to be just another urban legend perpetuated by the media that may be overshadowing the known risks.
+In short, as with Halloween sadism, the oft cited risk of increased sex crimes on this holiday appears to be just another urban legend perpetuated by the media, which may be overshadowing the known risks.